ylhyra/ylhyra_content/not_data/content/explanations/Verbs/Past_participle.md

 *að líða → mér hefur liðið
 **Same change as in the past tense plural "við liðum"<note>But in the [[impersonal conjugation]] it's actually not declined and is just "okkur líður"</note>

 The words listed above are the most important past participle forms that you need to memorize.
-They amount of irregularity is quite annoying, but most students get a hang of them quickly.
+The amount of irregularity is quite annoying, but most students get the hang of them quickly.

 <div class="notes">
 '''Notes'''